 Advocates argue that

-- GM continues an age-old process, but with expert lab techniques.
-See Sense About Science
+- GM continues an age-old process of selective breeding, but with modern expert lab techniques.

-- That the increased output from GM crops is the only way to feed an expanding population.
-See Genetic Literacy
+- That the increased output from GM crops is the only way to feed an expanding population,

 Critics say that